 While I’m certainly not the anime and manga fan (ironic, isn’t it?), I appreciate how this series highlights the Asian American high school experience, with everything from dealing with family dynamics to racial slurs to cyber bullying.
 Very similar to the Rick Riordan Presents book series brought to the screen, this show weaves in Asian mythology with modern day themes to make the story interesting for older kids/teenagers.
 Using action-packed Kung-Fu and teenage sarcasm to drive the message home, this Disney+ original show is a far departure from the Disney Channel overacting, forced smiles, and stiff dance routines.
 And I say that as a HUGE compliment.

-That TV-PG Rating Explained
+American Born Chinese TV-PG Rating Explained

 Is American Born Chinese series safe for kids?
 Another Disney+ original series that’s rated TV-PG?
 Should parents be concerned?
 It’s no secret that I am highly skeptical of all MPAA ratings (um hello, Star Wars: The Rise of Skywalker not disclosing any language??).
 And as we know, not all movie and TV age ratings are the same.